 A qualifying relative, as opposed to a qualifying child, is defined as someone whom you support financially who lives with you in your residence (whether related or not), or someone directly related to you whom you support.

-These are the general criteria the Internal Revenue Service uses to determine who is a dependent, but particular credits and exemptions have other rules.
+These are the general criteria the Internal Revenue Service uses to determine who is a dependent, but particular credits and deductions have other rules.

 What can you claim on your return?

-For 2017, Dependents who are not 65 or older or blind, who have earned income more than $6,350, must file their own return.
+For 2017, dependents who are not 65 or older or blind, who have earned income more than $12,000, must file their own return.
 Income levels required to file a return for those 65 and over or blind are higher.
 You do not include their earned income on your taxes.
-If they earned less than $6,350 in 2017, they do not have to file a return, but may wish to do so to recover any withheld income taxes.
-You can still claim the dependent exemption, and the dependent will not be able to claim her personal exemption on her own return.
+If they earned less than $12,000 in 2017, they do not have to file a return, but may wish to do so to recover any withheld income taxes.
+You can still claim them as a dependent on your return.

 A TurboTax solution for every situation